-At North Bradley School we aim for children to be physically active and find enjoyment in physical activity.
+At North Bradley School, we aim for children to be physically active and find enjoyment in physical activity.
 We believe PE provides the perfect platform to develop the whole child.
-Our PE lessons not only develop the children’s physical skills but also provide opportunities for children to develop their personal, social and creative abilities which are important to all areas of learning.
+Our PE lessons develop the children’s physical skills and provide opportunities for children to develop their personal, social and creative abilities, which are important to all areas of learning.

 Within their PE lessons, the children also develop their ability to compete against themselves and others.
-Competition is an important element of PE and it allows children to learn skills such as fair play, sportsmanship, perseverance and determination to succeed.
-The children are also encouraged to develop their competitive skills by taking part in our annual sports day, inter-house competitions and competitions against other schools.
+Competition is an important element of PE, and it allows children to learn skills such as fair play, sportsmanship, perseverance and determination to succeed.
+The children are also encouraged to develop their competitive skills by participating in our annual sports day, inter-house competitions and competitions against other schools.

-Elm and Cherry Classes attend swimming lessons for a term at a local pool.
+Children attend swimming lessons for four terms (across two years) at the local pool.
 These sessions are led by qualified swimming instructors and develop the children’s swimming skills and water confidence.
-As it is a requirement that all children can confidently swim 25 meters by the time they leave primary school, those who are unable to do this by Year Six take part in a top up swimming programme.
+As it is a requirement that all children can confidently swim 25 meters by the time they leave primary school, those who cannot do this by Year Six take part in a Top Up swimming programme.

-There is a wide range of after-school sporting clubs run by the teachers and sports coaches.
+There is a wide range of after-school sporting clubs run by teachers and sports coaches.
 These include football, netball, dance, tri-golf, ultimate frisbee, lacrosse.
-We try and offer a 'non-traditional' sporting club each term to ensure a wide range of children are inspired to take part in these sporting opportunities.
-Clubs change regularly so please see our clubs page to see what we currently have on offer.
+We try and offer a 'non-traditional' sporting club each term to ensure a wide range of children are inspired to participate in these sporting opportunities.
+Clubs change regularly; please see our clubs page to see what we currently have on offer.

 North Bradley School enters many matches, tournaments, and festivals throughout the year.
 These include football, rugby, netball, tag rugby, cricket, swimming, athletics, hockey, and gymnastics.
 The children enjoy representing their school and being part of a team.
 Classes also enjoy taking part in festivals throughout the year.
 These are opportunities for children to work with other schools in a non-competitive environment.

 Since September 2013, the government pledged a PE budget of approximately £8000 to all primary schools to aid with the teaching of high-quality physical education.
 Recently, the budget was doubled.
-We are working hard to use the funding to develop teachers expertise and by providing all children with a wide range of sporting opportunities.
+We are working hard to use the funding to develop teachers' expertise and provide all children with a wide range of sporting opportunities.
 Please see our spending plan in the Inspection and National Information section.